Tornadoes of 2016: February 15–16 (United States)

 A small but damaging tornado outbreak impacted Florida and the Gulf Coast region of the United States.
-The event began on February 15, as multiple tornadoes affected an area extending from Louisiana to the Florida Pandhandle.
+The event began on February 15, as multiple tornadoes affected an area extending from Louisiana to the Florida Panhandle.
 This included a high-end EF2 tornado that caused major damage in and around Wesson, Mississippi.
 Later that evening, a large EF3 tornado struck the town of Century, Florida and destroyed numerous homes and mobile homes in the area.
 An EF1 tornado caused considerable damage in Sylvarena, Mississippi, while an EF2 tornado completely destroyed a volunteer fire department building in Johnsonville, Alabama.
 Tornado activity continued the following day, as a few weak tornadoes occurred in the Miami metropolitan area and in North Carolina as well.
 The outbreak resulted in a total of 24 tornadoes and no fatalities.